Navigating Social and Emotional Learning Post-COVID

 Ways to Promote Social and Emotional Learning

 When it comes to social and emotional learning, hands-on activities are incredibly important.
 Children need to independently process what it means to feel certain emotions and how those emotions affect their daily choices.
-By understanding it in themselves, they can also begin to identify it in others and react in a kind and empathetic way.
+By understanding it in themselves, they can also begin to identify it in others.
+This helps them react in a kind and empathetic way.
 Some great classroom activities that promote empathy and community include:

 By writing down what they are feeling, a child has to actively identify and process their own thoughts and emotions.
 By writing instead of speaking, it gives the child time and privacy to get their thoughts in order.
 Journaling also helps children practice their writing skills.

 Sometimes children need a safe place to discuss what is going on in their lives and how they are being affected by these things.
 Whether done individually or as a group, checking in gives children a platform to talk about things that they feel are important.
-It also promotes polite and interested social interactions by teaching children not to speak over each other and instead wait for their turn.
+It also promotes polite and interested social interactions by teaching children not to speak over each other.
+Instead, they wait for their turn.

 When given a task or responsibility, children feel important and needed.
 It also teaches them that they are part of a bigger community.
 Whether it is helping to clean up after playtime or making sure supplies stay organized, a little responsibility is good for increasing self-esteem and awareness.
 Once they have completed the task, they can be proud of what they accomplished and have something to show off to their parents or other loved ones.